Doctor Who Sounded Early Alarm on Coronavirus Dies at 34

 Related Stories

 And yet Li was not dissuaded.
-He continued sharing documents online and carrying out interviews with journalists through text message, conveying a picture of incompetence and mishandling of the virus at the crucial, initial stage of the outbreak.
+He shared his ordeal online and carried out interviews with journalists through text message, conveying a picture of incompetence and mishandling of the virus at the crucial, initial stage of the outbreak.
 His insistence on speaking out defied a political system that does not tolerate dissent.

 The infection turned out not to be SARS, but 2019-nCov—a coronavirus in the same deadly family.
 And in January, Li himself succumbed.
 He was reportedly diagnosed with the coronavirus after treating an infected glaucoma patient.